zbmed-semtec/zbmed-semtec.github.io/README.md

     2.2. **`renderInnerTable(obj)`**: Renders a nested table as HTML.
     2.3. **`renderInnerList(lst)`**: Renders a nested list as HTML.
     2.4. **`appendScriptToMDFile(mdFile)`**: Appends a script to a Markdown file.
+3. **`AnotherJsonInSubfolder(jsonData, outputFile)`**: Same as **`generateMDTableFromJSON`** only for Appending further JSON file to a current Markdown file
+4. **`appendScriptToMDFile(jsonFile, mdFile)`**: Appending the JSON as script.

 ## Output

-Once the script is executed successfully, it will generate Markdown files based on the metadata JSON files under the docs directory in a subfolder named after the original file.
-It will be in a table in HTML format
+Once the script is executed successfully, it will generate Markdown files named after the subfolder with the content of all json file in the subfolder appended.
+It will be represented as an HTML table of each json data and

+After the code has been executed successfully, a new Markdown file is created with the the same name as the subfolder from /metadata.
+The Markdown file contains the contents of all JSON files that were presented in the subfolder in /metadata and it presents them as HTML Tables.
+One table for each JSON file on the same Page.